 Prior to the commencement of any recruitment exercise a job description and person specification should be prepared for the vacant role.
-This will confirm that there is a genuine need for recruitment, and will assist the School in ensuring that the most appropriate candidate is recruited for the role.
+This will confirm that there is a genuine need for recruitment and will assist the School in ensuring that the most appropriate candidate is recruited for the role.
 A detailed timetable for the recruitment process, including the placing of the advertisement (internal and external) and details of the personnel to be involved in the process should be drawn up and approved by the Head before the vacancy is advertised.

 All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
+Applicants will be asked on their application form to declare that nothing inappropriate will be evident in an online background check.
 Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
 Should there be any gaps in academic or employment history, a satisfactory explanation must be provided.
 A curriculum vitae may be accepted in some roles as long as gaps have been satisfactorily explained.